 All I need is the chance and now if you will excuse me.
 I'm going to take a shower in anticipation of a lovely evening of despair.
-In any event, when I return, I shall expect you all to be gone.
+In any event, when I return, I shall expect you all

+(Tossing the arsenic - laughs and exits to shower.) to be gone.
 And don't worry gentlemen; I gave you my word...
-Bastille
+Bastille Day it shall be.